aronsky/esphome-components/components/ble_adv_controller/CUSTOM.md

 ## The command flow
 When an entity class is receiving a request from Home Assistant, the following is performed:
 * The entity converts the request into a standardized `Command` and asks its linked controller to process it.
 * The controller finds the relevant encoder to be used as per its configuration and asks it to build the message(s) corresponding to the command.
-Their can be several messages, as in case of encoding for all variants.
+There can be several messages, as in case of encoding for all variants.
-* The controller put the messages built in its processing queue, potentially discarding previous messages of the same type that would be pending in the processing queue.
+* The controller puts the messages built in its processing queue, potentially discarding previous messages of the same type that would be pending in the processing queue.
 * The controller is dequeuing the processing queue, for each message or group of messages:
   * it requests the `BleAdvHandler` to start advertising the message(s)
   * it requests the `BleAdvHandler` to stop advertising the message(s) after a given duration which can be:
     * the minimum `duration` if there are other messages pending in the queue
     * the maximum `max_duration` if there is no other message after those ones
-* On start advertising request the `BleAdvHandler` put the message(s) in its sequential queue and process them:
+* On start advertising request the `BleAdvHandler` puts the message(s) in its sequential queue and processes them:
   * Each message is advertised for a given short base `seq_duration` (setup by the controller)
   * Once this duration is expired, the advertising is stopped, the message is put back at the end of the queue and the next message in the queue starts to be advertized.
 All messages in the processing queue are then advertized sequentially allowing several controllers to emit messages "simultaneously", (in fact repeatedly by dedicated sequence)
   * In case there is only one message in the sequential queue, the advertising is not stopped until it effectively receives a stop advertising request.